-In 1997, Richard Koskoff obtained a $28.9 million verdict against the City of Los Angeles based upon the City’s failure to maintain the center line on a City road, which caused a driver to cross over into opposing traffic and strike the plaintiffs’ car.
+Case Study: In 1997, Richard Koskoff obtained a $28.9 million verdict against the City of Los Angeles based upon the City’s failure to maintain the center line on a City road, which caused a driver to cross over into opposing traffic and strike the plaintiffs’ car.
 The two plaintiffs were rendered paraplegics.
 [Read More]

 When the Rubber Does Not Meet the Road by Roger Booth

 What To Do After A Car Accident by Roger Booth